Isang Dugo: The Lenten Emergency Medical Volunteers Team of Malibay, Pasay

 A two-person team of medical volunteer steadily pours a concoction of bayabas or boiled guava leaves and treats a penitent while the others cue for the same treatment before approaching the Altar of Repose and Contrition, here in Malibay Pasay, Good Friday, 3 April 2026.

-As Flaggelation March moves on, Penitents carry heavy wooden crosses and join processions, whipping backs with burillos (bamboo sticks tipped with thorns/glass) or multi-thonged whips.
+As Flaggelation March moves on, Penitents carry heavy wooden crosses and join processions, whipping their backs with burillos (bamboo sticks tipped with thorns/glass) or multi-thonged whips.
 That Good Friday, they were tied in heavy duty chains.

 Blood, water and gore, A juxtaposition of wound dressing, guava leaves pressing, penitent whacking in one frame of a street passion Good Friday, here in Malibay, Pasay, 3 April 2026.